-When I’m asked to name one of the most effective actions that we all should take on board to improve health, it’s to increase vegetable intake.
-Almost everyone in every country around the world could benefit from increased plant/vegetable intake, especially if that also meant eating less processed or sugar-laden foods (junk!).
-The second most effective action would to be stress less, and thankfully this easy to prepare recipe caters for both.
-(FYI – Third would be to assure adequate water intake, and we’ve taken care of that too!)
+When I’m asked to name one of the most effective actions we could take on board to improve health, increasing daily vegetable intake tops the list.
+A majority of people world-wide could benefit from increased plant/vegetable intake, especially if that also meant eating less processed or sugary foods.
+Another very effective action would to be stress less, and thankfully this easy-prep recipe takes care of that too.

 Makes 15 muffins/ 25 mins prep / 20 mins bake

 1 Cup Baby Spinach, roughly chopped

 2 Large Eggs, lightly beaten

 1/4 Cup Feta cheese, crumbled

 2 Tbs Extra Virgin Olive Oil

 Shake of Sea Salt + Black Pepper